 That swell and flutter on this subject Lute!

-In the third stanza, we again see the speaker (Coleridge) addressing Sara, and calling back to his mind a nap had by him while he was sitting with his fiancée, and enjoying the Seaview that afternoon.
+In the third stanza of ‘The Eolian Harp’, a reader again sees the speaker (Coleridge) addressing Sara, and calling back to his mind a nap had by him while he was sitting with his fiancée, and enjoying the Seaview that afternoon.

 The thought was quite similar to those the poet experienced after having heard the harp’s music.
 The poet says; just as a melodious sound is created by a harp as a result of the wind-blowing across the strings of a lute, similarly, a natural force brings about the creative spur that flies across his beliefs.